Swiggy Q3FY26 Results: Revenue Surges 54% YoY Amid Strategic Focus on Quality Growth

 Purchases of Stock-in-trade ₹2,757 crore ₹1,557 crore +77.1%

-Business Restructuring and Strategic Initiatives
+Business Restructuring and Future Outlook

 Swiggy announced plans to transfer its Instamart business to a newly incorporated step-down subsidiary, "Swiggy Instamart Private Limited," through a slump-sale arrangement.
 This proposal was approved by shareholders through a postal ballot resolution passed on November 01, 2025.

 The company also received ₹31 crore under its Employee Dishonesty Insurance Policy during the quarter, against a claim related to an embezzlement incident reported in the previous financial year.
+Additionally, the company reported exceptional items of ₹10 crore in Q3FY26, primarily related to the statutory impact of new Labour Codes implemented by the Government of India, which became effective November 21, 2025.

 Historical Stock Returns for Swiggy